 Read the operator’s manual for any additional safety switches that may be installed on your WORX lawn mower.

 Check out my article on the dangers of electric mowers so you understand why you need to take caution when working on and operating your electric mower.

-8. Loose or Pinched Wires on a WORX Electric Mower
+8. Loose or Pinched Wires

 You will have many electrical wires running through your WORX mower and along the handle.
 A wire may develop a short when a wire becomes loose or pinched.